franco-gotcha/compota-token/README.md

 - The contract holds an array of `StakingPool`.
 - Each pool has its own LP token, `multiplierMax`, and `timeThreshold`.
 - Users can stake/unstake by specifying `poolId`.
+- Each `StakingPool` includes a boolean `active` field, indicating whether the pool is enabled for new stakes.
+The function, `disableStakingPool(poolId_)`, allows the owner to deactivate a pool, preventing additional staking while preserving any existing stakes in that pool.

 ### Min/Max Yearly Rate
 - `MIN_YEARLY_RATE` and `MAX_YEARLY_RATE` define the allowable range.